 Beth's expert tip: Try to time your visit around their beer pitcher/large pizza deal.

-Recommended for Restaurants near Smoothie King Center because: Love this new spot for nibbles and wine on tap.
+Recommended for Restaurants near Smoothie King Center because: Great location for game and concert goers interested in haute nibbles and wine on tap.

 The Mexican love child of local uber chef John Besh and Food Network wunderkind Aarón Sánchez, Johnny Sánchez is the best thing to happen to Poydras Street since Sculpture for New Orleans.
 A place that gives the option of roasted grasshoppers on the freshly made guac gets a body's attention.
 The menu is locally charged and full of authentic Mexican flavors.
 A seasonal specialty, the fried Brussels sprouts "salad" is really a revelatory warm veg dish tossed with bits of roasted squash, pomegranate and queso.
 The pork belly tacos are sweet with pineapple glaze and savory with swiney goodness.
 Lamb enchiladas, yellowfin tostados, grilled sweetbread tacos with chorizo, winning flavors abound.
 There are some interesting (and pricey) wines by the glass along with a very good house margarita and a full list of sipping tequilas.
 By the way, the place also happens to be gorgeous, bright with a colorful Day of the Dead wall mural and Chihuly-style overhead chandeliers.
 Service is informed and attentive.